tomzx/blog.tomrochette.com-content/agi/papers/douglas-lenat-eurisko-a-program-that-learns-new-heuristics-and-domain-concepts/article.md

 ## Learned in this study

 ## Things to explore
+* How are functions/programs represented within EURISKO?

 # Overview

 * EURISKO makes use of IsA/Examples/AllIsA (generalization and reciprocal relations)

+## Limitations of EURISKO
+* EURISKO requires a good amount of bootstrapping code/configuration
+* Algorithms used within slots are not open/available for editing by EURISKO

 # Notes